Are You Holding a Geode? Tips on How To Spot Them

 rock hammer and cracked open geodes

-Not everyone has access to specialized equipment, so you may need to use a rough method to open up a geode.
+Not everyone has access to specialized equipment, so you may need to use this simple, but rough method to crack it open.
+Just know, however, that this method can result in “pieces” as opposed to two halves.

 In the field, you can place the geode between a couple of larger rocks.
-At home, I prefer to use a vice to hold the stone initially.
+At home, you can use a vice or something similar to hold the stone in place.

-You want to try for a small initial hole, so you’ll have more material to work with when preparing your specimen.
+You want to try for a small initial hole, so you’ll have more material to work with afterward.
 Don’t neglect the corners of a rock hammer’s face, that single point of contact is great for creating clean fractures in silica materials.

 Use the corner of the face and tap with increasing pressure until you break into the cavity.
 You can then use the pick end of your rock pick or a flathead screwdriver to break off smaller pieces of the exterior to create your display piece.